Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 Dev Portal GUI Host

-Provide the host unsed in conjunction with portal_gui_protocol to construct the lookup, or balancer address for Kong Proxy nodes.
+Provide the host used in conjunction with `portal_gui_protocol` to construct the lookup or balancer address for Kong Proxy nodes.

 **Example:**